pavelraiden/noktvrn_ai_artist/artist_flow/generators/README.md

-# Artist Prompt Generator
+# AI Artist Generators

-This module provides a comprehensive system for generating detailed prompts for AI artist creation based on user-defined parameters.
-It creates rich, detailed prompts suitable for multi-agent communication between LLMs in the artist creation process.
+This directory contains modules for generating detailed prompts for various aspects of AI artist creation.
+These modules create rich, detailed prompts suitable for multi-agent communication between LLMs in the artist creation process.

-## Overview
+## Modules

+### Artist Prompt Generator

 The Artist Prompt Generator creates prompts that cover all aspects of an artist's identity: